Nandan-D14/search-pro-browser-extension/search-pro-browser-extentsion/search-pro/README.markdown

-# Glass Search Extension
+# Search Pro Extension

-**Glass Search Extension** is a modern, customizable Chrome extension that provides a sleek, glassy search interface for quick access to multiple search engines and custom websites.
+**Search Pro Extension** is a modern, customizable Chrome extension that provides a sleek, glassy search interface for quick access to multiple search engines and custom websites.
 With a dark, transparent UI, drag-and-drop functionality, and recent search history, it enhances your browsing experience by streamlining searches across platforms like Google, YouTube, GitHub, and more.
 Whether you're a developer, researcher, or casual user, this extension saves time and keeps your searches organized.

-## Why Use Glass Search Extension?
+## Why Use Search Pro Extension?

 This extension is useful because it: